 An all-too-often ignored fundamental cause of extreme poverty is environmental destruction.
-In Madagascar, radical deforestation is wreaking havoc on millions of villagers as over 90% of the nation’s forests have been destroyed.
+In Madagascar, radical deforestation is wreaking havoc on millions of villagers as over 90% of the nation’s forests have been destroyed due to slash and burn farming, charcoal production and clear-cut logging.
 With the loss of inland forests, the rain patterns change, water tables drop, fertile topsoil erodes, crops suffer and livelihoods are drastically altered.
-Keep in mind, Madagascar is an island and as the coastal mangrove forests disappear the fishing villages are impacted in surprising ways.
-First, the villages are no longer protected from devastating tidal surges caused by cyclones.
-Second, breeding grounds for ocean fish diminish.
-Third, basic livelihood supplies such as lumber for building houses and canoes become unavailable, and finally, wood for cooking becomes excessively expensive.
-It all sounds so negative and hopeless, but there is a simple pragmatic solution already in place.
+Furthermore, as the topsoil washes into rivers which lead into the ocean, coral reefs are plugged and the oceanic ecosystem is further damaged.

 The large majority of the west coast of Madagascar is lined with protective mangrove forests however these too are disappearing at an alarming rate for logging and charcoal.
 As the mangrove forests disappear, the surrounding villages are no longer protected from devastating tidal surges caused by cyclones, breeding grounds for ocean fish diminish and basic livelihood supplies such as lumber for building houses and canoes become expensive or unavailable.